East Allegheny: Geography and transportation

 East Allegheny is composed of "East Deutschtown," an area that is bounded by East Street, East Ohio Street, Goehring Street and Vinial Streets, and "West Deutschtown," which extends from Cedar Avenue to East Street and from the Norfolk Southern Mainline to Dunloe Street.

 Surrounding neighborhoods include Allegheny Center, Fineview, Troy Hill, Spring Hill, and Spring Garden.

 City buses that connect East Allegheny and downtown include the 1, 2, 4, 6, 7, 11, 12, and the 54a and 54b, which also connects East Allegheny with Oakland, the city's academic center.

 City Steps

 The East Allegheny neighborhood has four distinct flights of city steps - all of which are open and in a safe condition.
-In East Allegheny, the Steps of Pittsburgh quickly connect pedestrians to public transportation and provide an easy way to travel through this densely populated area.
+In East Allegheny, the public stairways in Pittsburgh quickly connect pedestrians to public transportation and provide an easy way to travel through this densely populated area.

 Organization

 The neighborhood citizens group is the East Allegheny Community Council.
 The organization offers a self-guided walking tour for the neighborhood (available from its website).